Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 First, let us look at the few steps that we need to take to accomplish this.

 b).
-Write a VBA routine to read this list from the Text File and attach them to the Project.
+Write a VBA routine to read this list from the Text File and attach it to the Project.

 When you select the file Description, the physical File path name and Language are displayed.
 You can write down the Pathname to prepare the list if you want to.
 But, we will do half of the task differently.
 We can attach the required files manually and prepare the list with a small VBA Routine.